-When the AC Line voltage is below the "drop-out" level the Signal Monitor will suspend all fault monitoring functions, close the Output relay contacts, and enable the Stop-Time output to the controller.
-The AC POWER indicator on the front panel will flash at a rate of 2Hz to indicate the brown-out status.
-When the AC Line voltage returns above the "restore" level the monitor will resume normal operation and the AC POWER indicator on the front panel will remain illuminated.
+When the AC Line voltage is below the "drop-out" level the 2018KCL will suspend all fault monitoring functions, transfer the Output relay contacts to the fault position, and enable the Stop-Time output to the controller.
+The AC PWR indicator on the front panel will flash at a rate of 2Hz to indicate the brown-out status.
+When the AC Line voltage returns above the "restore" level the monitor will resume normal operation and the AC PWR indicator on the front panel will remain illuminated.

-The AC Brownout dropout and restore voltage levels are selected by the AC Line Brown-out Select jumper labeled SEL5.
-See Section 4.5.5.
+The AC Brownout dropout and restore voltage levels are selected by the 92Vrms Brownout option in the Datakey.
+See section 4.2.3.14.

-AC Line Brown-out Detection is provided to prevent a dark intersection in the event a brownout causes the cabinet controller to release control of the intersection.
-If this occurs and the intersection is not placed into flash, the monitor will detect a Red Failure (absence of signal) or WDT Error and will require a manual reset.
+AC Line Brown-out Detection is provided to prevent a dark intersection in the event a brown-out causes the cabinet controller to release control of the intersection.
+If this occurs and the intersection is not placed into flash, the monitor will detect a Red Failure (absence of signal) or WDT and will require a manual reset.
 The "low AC Line Voltage" level on the Controller Unit should be set at least 5 volts below the monitor drop-out level.